Ribcollar

 • Owners restoring older RIBs with sound hulls

-Is it better to repair or retube a RIB
+Is it better to repair or retube a RIB?

 That depends on the condition of the existing material.
-If the tube fabric is still structurally sound, a repair may still be worthwhile.
+If the tube fabric is still structurally sound, a RIB repair may still be worthwhile.
 If the coating has worn away, the weave is exposed, seams are failing or multiple repairs are already present, a full retube is often the better investment.

 RIB Retube FAQs